xxfoundation/elixxir-docs/cmix.md

 }
 ```

-The SignedKeyResponse is then proxied through the Gateway who signs
+The `SignedKeyResponse` is then proxied through the Gateway who signs
-the message and removes the ClientGatewayKey, roughly in pseudo code
+the message and removes the `ClientGatewayKey`, roughly in pseudo code
 like this:

 ```